yasinabdmahmood/Capstone-Project/README.md

 # Capstone Project

-> In this Capstone project a website is bulit based on an online website for a conference about Science and technology summit 2022.
+> This project is a website dedicated to the Science and Technology Summit 2022 conference.
+The website contains all the information you need to know about the conference, including the schedule, speakers, and other important details.
+Whether you're a conference attendee or just interested in the latest developments in science and technology, this website has everything you need to stay informed.
+Explore the site to learn more about the exciting conference and the latest breakthroughs in the field.
 ## Built With

 - HTML